jsonzilla/UTL/docs/module_math.md

 -  `constexpr` versions of some [`<cmath>`](https://en.cppreference.com/w/cpp/header/cmath) functions
 - Expressive functions to make code look closer to the mathematical notation
-- Some frequently needed, buy annoying to implement utils (such as sorting multiple arrays in sync, index casting and etc.)
+- Some frequently needed, but annoying to implement utils (such as sorting multiple arrays in sync, index casting and etc.)
 - Constrained versions of some math functions that allow faster implementation
 - Index permutations
 - Basic meshing & integration